Irenezs/Notes/Non-Work/DnD/Inventory.md

 - Favoured enemy: Undead
 	- Adv on Survival checks on tracking them
 	- Adv on INT checks to recall info on them
-	-
-- Favoured terrain: Forest
+- Favoured terrain:
+	- when making an INT or WIS check, double prof bonus
+	- When travelling for 1h+
+		- Difficult does not slow travel
+		- Group cannot become lost except by
 - tool proficiencies: disguise kit, forgery kit

 # Subclass